heyimknny/TimeZoneAPIHW/README.md

 ## How to Use

-1. Open up your terminal or shell.
+1. open up your terminal or shell.
-2. Run the following command:
+2. run the following command.

 ```bash
 curl -H "Authorization: Bearer supersecrettoken123" http://34.135.182.0:5000/api/time/CAPITALCITYHERE
 ```
+## Explanation of command
+- curl: cmd line tool to make http request from terminal
+- -H: includes authorization key header
+- "Authorization: Bearer supersecrettoken123": the header (Authorization Token)
+- http://34.135.182.0:5000/api/time: base url, including public IP address
+- CAPITALCITYHERE: the city paramater you want to check

-Make sure to replace CAPITALCITYHERE with one from this list:
+make sure to replace CAPITALCITYHERE with one from this list:

     Beijing
     Tokyo